EdsonGermano/socrata-platform-soql-bigquery-adapter/README.md

     soql-bigquery-adapter/run

-For running the soql-bigquery-adapter as one of several microservices, it might be better to build the assembly and run it to save on memory:
+For running the soql-bigquery-adapter as one of several microservices, it might be better to build the assembly and run it to save on memory.
+After building the assembly, run:

     bin/start_bq_adapter.sh

 Running from sbt is recommended in a development environment because it ensures you are running the latest migrations without having to build a new assembly.

 #### Check that the query server is up and running